-In 2018, President Trump imposed Section 232 tariffs on steel and aluminum imports after the Commerce Secretary determined that steel and aluminum imports were threatening to impair U.S. national security by "weakening" the U.S. internal economy.
+In 2018, President Trump imposed Section 232 tariffs on steel and aluminum imports after the Commerce Secretary determined that such imports threatened to impair U.S. national security by "weakening" the U.S. internal economy.
 In 2020, President Trump expanded the tariffs to include certain derivatives of steel and aluminum articles.
 The Biden Administration largely maintained these tariffs and, in 2023, increased tariffs on Russian aluminum imports to 200% in response to Russia's war on Ukraine.